Sago Palm Care and Growing Guide

 About Sago Palms

-Sago palms look like palm trees, they are actually conifers and belong to an ancient family of plants called Cycads
+Sago palms look like palm trees, but they are actually conifers and belong to an ancient family of plants called Cycads

 Dinosaurs ate sago palms, likely bigger than the ones we have today!
 The Jurassic period is sometimes referred to as the Age of the Cycads